sixpac009/packer_templates/README.md

 Packer templates for building vagrant box localy for parallels and with Hashicorp Atlas for virtualbox, and vmware.
-(The base of these templates came from boxcutter I modified and added parallels build.)
+(The base of these templates came from boxcutter I modified and added parallels build)

 NOTE: Maybe you prefer official Ubuntu and CentOS vagrant boxes
 ===============================================================